bllanos/201503_direct3d_demo/README.md

 - All shaders will be compiled for shader model 4.0 (as determined by the rendering configuration files).
 The Direct3D device will be created with a feature level of 10.0, and will be set to use a hardware driver.

+- Use Visual Studio's image editor to generate MIP maps for textures, as mip maps will not be generated at runtime.